mailshanx/nyc_data/README.md

 ./build_docker.sh
 ```

-The Makefile presents a simple interface to manage and use this too.
+The Makefile presents a simple interface to manage and use this tool.

 First, we need to download and pre-process the data.